Fiend Folio: Advanced Dungeons & Dragons 1st edition

-The githyanki, designed by Charles Stross within the pages of White Dwarf, was introduced to most D&D players in the Fiend Folio.
+The githyanki, designed by Charles Stross and first appearing in White Dwarf, was introduced to most D&D players in the Fiend Folio.
 The githyanki was featured on the cover, which helped it gain traction among the D&D community.
-Not all creatures featured on covers have done as well; the firbolg appeared on the cover of 1983's Monster Manual II and has since slipped back into obscurity.
+Not all creatures featured on covers have done as well; the firbolg appeared on the cover of 1983's Monster Manual II and had as of 2007 slipped back into obscurity.
+It began to see a resurgence with the 5th edition of D&D in 2016, when they became a playable race.

 Monsters featured in the Folio were originally submitted by Stross, Ian Livingstone, and Tom Moldvay, among others.
 Interior illustrations were supplied by Chris Baker, Jeff Dee, Emmanuel (who also illustrated the cover), Albie Fiore, Alan Hunter, Russ Nicholson, Erol Otus, Jim Roslof, David C. Sutherland III, Bill Willingham, Polly Wilson, and Tony Yates.

 The publication of "Fiend Factory" monsters had one unintended side-effect for Citadel Miniatures, who had the contract to produce gaming miniatures based on White Dwarf features.
 As a condition of including "Factory" monsters in the Folio, Games Workshop transferred the copyright on those monsters to TSR, who already had an exclusive contract with Grenadier Models.
 This forced Citadel to discontinue miniatures depicting "Factory" monsters that appeared in the Folio.

 In 1983, TSR used the Monster Manual II to introduce a new orange spine cover design for hardcover AD&D manuals.
 The Fiend Folio was the only AD&D hardcover that did not have its cover redesigned to match the new style; instead, TSR let the Folio go out of print.
 In 1985, as TSR was getting ready to begin work on the AD&D 2nd edition, Gary Gygax stated that he was planning to incorporate material from the Fiend Folio into a revised Monster Manual for the new edition.
 However, Gygax resigned from TSR in October 1986, before the second edition was produced.

 In 1999, a paperback reprint of the first edition was released.